 Since Thursday is Thanksgiving, I thought I’d add a recipe to help you make your gravy.
 The method is the same for all gravies, so once you learn how to make Turkey Gravy, you will also be able to make Beef Gravy, Pork Gravy, and even Ham Gravy (which is both sweet and salty because most people put brown sugar on the top of ham).
 A 12-pound turkey will generally give you enough drippings to serve 8-12 people (1/4 cup each) and still leave plenty of leftovers.

-When I finish making a gravy using meat drippings, I sometimes use a fat separator to reduce the amount of fat in the gravy.
-It looks like this:
+When I finish making a gravy using meat drippings, I sometimes use a fat separator (affiliate link) to reduce the amount of fat in the gravy.

 How to Make Gravy